Zoom consultation with students with disabilities about their accessibility needs in remote classes with AQEIPS and NEADS – summary report

-We exchanged about what various institutions were doing to accommodate students with various disabilities and noted that not everyone has the same approach.
+We exchanged about what various institutions were doing to accommodate students with a variety of disabilities and noted that not everyone has the same approach.

-QUESTION: Potential solutions to facilitate remote classes for students with disabilities?
+QUESTION: Potential solutions to facilitate remote classes for SWD?

 We are now realizing that classes that have existed for a long time and always caused certain difficulties, are challenging for a wider range of students since they have been moved online.

-However, one participant said “It’s interesting to notice how things have BECOME more accessible for some of us with chronic health conditions or certain disabilities (flareups, etc., can’t leave the house).
-We used to get told that we couldn’t meet learning objectives that way; now that everyone needs to meet their learning objectives that way, there’s more creativity and more opening for people to figure out how to do that.”
+However, one participant said: “It’s interesting to notice how things have BECOME more accessible for some of us with chronic health conditions or certain disabilities (flareups, can’t leave the house at times, etc.) We used to get told that we couldn’t meet learning objectives that way; now that everyone needs to meet their learning objectives that way, there’s more creativity and more opening for people to figure out how to do that.”

 An assistant tech specialist from a university in Edmonton said: “The biggest problem is that students don’t know what platform instructors will be using, so they don’t know what to expect.
 Students should know ahead of time what instructors are planning (e.g. live lectures online, all project-based, etc.).
 If institutions could come up with a model, so the students know what to expect, it would be a huge help.”